-Has Studied Forensic Psychology, Is A Mental Health Consultant, Offers Career Counselling & Clinical Assessment Services
+master's degree in Forensic Psychology and Counselling -- specializing in the victim experience, Is A Mental Health Consultant, Offers Career Counselling & Clinical Assessment Services

 For anyone looking to change careers, “find themselves” and choose the right career, improve work performance or reintegrate into the workforce.
 This service is also available for survivors of trauma such as childhood sexual abuse.

 For survivors of crime who wish to reintegrate into the workforce or for anyone looking to change careers or improve performance – especially when a person has survived sexual assault or childhood sexual abuse.

 A court liaison; someone to walk through the court system with you, offering emotional support.

 Effects on victim, post-traumatic stress disorder, addictive disorders, violence risk, stress related to legal issues such as divorce, family business issues, bankruptcy, lawsuits etc. Assessment of malingering also available.

 Offering insight on the thoughts, feelings, and behaviour of an offender, police interviews, different types and styles of crime, witness testimony and memory, false confessions and suggestibility.